Shouldn’t the after-effects of vaccination be discussed before?

 (These companies happened to have a vast quantity of MR vaccine which was just about to go past its sell-by-date.)

-‘Measles still occurs in schoolchildren despite the success of the vaccination policy.
-Two small outbreaks, affecting 30 children in a Cumbrian secondary school and 24 in two junior schools in Trafford, are reported in “CDR Review” (1994;4:R70-3, R73-5).
+Also interesting to note that during the summer of 1994 in the BMJ: β¨βMeasles still occurs in schoolchildren despite the success of the vaccination policy.
+Two small outbreaks, affecting 30 children in a Cumbrian secondary school and 24 in two junior schools in Trafford, are reported in βCDR Reviewβ (1994;4:R70-3, R73-5).
 Debate continues over the feasibility of a national campaign to vaccinate all schoolchildren.
-The high rate of vaccination with measles, mumps, and rubella vaccine now being achieved, however, makes it likely that even limited outbreaks will become increasingly rare.’
-(BMJ 1994;309:68 July 2nd)
+The high rate of vaccination with measles, mumps, and rubella vaccine now being achieved, however, makes it likely that even limited outbreaks will become increasingly rare.β (BMJ 1994;309:68 July 2nd)

-Despite the indication of ‘limited outbreaks’ becoming ‘increasingly rare’ published in July 1994, by September parents were being told of the threat of a measles epidemic with the possibility of deaths!
+Despite the indication of βlimited outbreaksβ becoming βincreasingly rareβ published in July 1994, by September parents were being told of the threat of a measles epidemic with the possibility of deaths!

 At that time parents were also told that even if their child had actually had measles infection that having the MR would not do them any harm.
 I was invited onto a programme on BBC Radio 5 Live along with immunisation co-ordinator, Dr Robert Aston.
 One caller phoned in and asked Dr Aston if it was safe to allow her child to receive the MR at school as she had only recently received a dose of MMR, around 6 weeks before.
 Dr Aston stated that it was perfectly safe even if given within the same week of the first dose.
-The presenter actually queried Dr Aston in a surprised manner ‘in the same week?’ and he restated his comment despite looking rather uncertain.
-Unfortunately I did not get the chance to challenge Dr Aston’s statement as I know that there are NO safety studies demonstrating that.
+The presenter actually queried Dr Aston in a surprised manner βin the same week?β and he restated his comment despite looking rather uncertain.
+Unfortunately I did not get the chance to challenge Dr Astonβs statement as I know that there are NO safety studies demonstrating that.
 Sadly doctors often make similar sweeping statements about vaccines that go unchallenged on these kind of radio/TV programmes, resulting in the public being misinformed further.

-• MEASLES OUTBREAK IN IRELAND – 2000
+β’ MEASLES OUTBREAK IN IRELAND – 2000

-‘Fears grow of measles epidemic in London’ – this was one of the headlines featured in The Independent, 27/11/00 by the health editor Jeremy Laurance.
+In the year 2000 there were just over 1500 cases of measles in Ireland, and this was used to create fear about the potential situation in the UK at that time.β¨βFears grow of measles epidemic in Londonβ – this was one of the headlines featured in The Independent, 27/11/00 by the health editor Jeremy Laurance.
 The article basically presented a scare-mongering scenario that ‘a measles epidemic could strike at any time because of the low level of immunisation among children in the capital.’

 Dr Mary Ramsey, of the Public Health Laboratory Service stated that: “From the data available at the moment, several parts of London are already at risk of an epidemic.
 They have levels of immunisation low enough to be capable of sustaining an epidemic if the virus were introduced into the population.”